go-zing/gozz-doc/docs/guide/README.md

-Microservices only represent the `Micro / Pluggable / Extensible` of individual services in the design of business dependency areas, but it never means that the project code architecture level and design are simple.
+Microservices only represent the `Micro / Pluggable / Extensible` of individual services in the design of business dependency areas, but it never means that the project code architecture and design may be simple.
 Or the service has fewer maintenance staff.

 If you want to improve the code quality and collaboration efficiency of your team's projects,